GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/nav-mesh-pathfinding/index.md

 **Maximum speed**
 Change the maximum speed of the object.

-**Acceleration property**
-Change the property value for the acceleration.

-**Angle offset property**
-Change the property value for the angle offset.

-**Rotation speed property**
-Change the property value for the rotation speed.

-**Collision shape property**
-Change the property value for the collision shape.

-**Extra border size property**
-Change the property value for the extra border size.

-**Maximum speed property**
-Change the property value for the maximum speed.

-**Rotate object property**
-Update the property value for "rotate object".

 **Rotate object**
 Enable or disable the rotation of the object when following its path.

-**Toggle Rotate object property**
-Toggle the property value for rotate object.
-If it was true, it will become false, and if it was false it will become true.

 ### Behavior conditions